Richard Jebb (barrister): Career

 He died suddenly at his home in Rostrevor, County Down in 1834, a victim of the first great cholera epidemic in nineteenth-century Europe.

 Family

-He married in 1802 Jane Louisa Finlay, eldest daughter of John Finlay of Corkagh, MP for Dublin County and his wife Elizabeth Stear of Bedfordshire, who is said to have been a considerable heiress.
+He married in 1802 Jane Louisa Finlay, eldest daughter of John Finlay of Corkagh, MP for County Dublin and his wife Elizabeth Stear of Bedfordshire, who is said to have been a considerable heiress.
 Louisa was described as a woman of exceptional strength of character; she died in 1823, after a long and painful illness.
 They had six children, five sons and a daughter, of whom the best known is John Jebb (1805-1886), Canon of Hereford Cathedral.
 Their second son Robert followed his father to the Bar, had a successful career, and by his wife Emily Harriet Horsley, a descendant of Bishop Samuel Horsley, he was the father of the politician and classical scholar Richard Claverhouse Jebb and the social reformer Eglantyne Louisa Jebb.